Interpause/Interpause/README.md

 ### Hi there 👋

 Yes empty README till I decide better content.
+The fact I use Gentoo as my daily driver might reveal something about me.
+Rebranding coming soon (in 2023)...
 <!--
 **Interpause/interpause** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.